 All the elegance and beauty of peonies and garden mums in an easy-to-grow annual.
 Bloom size avg.
 2–3" with 13–20 stems per plant.
 Tower features uniform bloom time and plant height across the series and mix.
 Colors include yellow, chamois, white, red, violet, silver, blue, cherry rose, dusty pink, light blue, and salmon.
 Colors are subject to slight variance due to seed availability.
 Also known as summer aster.
 Ht.
 28–32".
 Avg.
 14,000 seeds/oz.
 Packet: 50 seeds.

 DAYS TO GERMINATION: 10-14 days at 70-72°F (21-22°C)

-SOWING: Transplant (recommended) - Sow 1/8" deep into 72-cell flats 6-8 weeks before last frost.
+SOWING: Transplant (recommended) - Sow 1/8" deep into 72-cell flats or preferred seedling container, 6-8 weeks before last frost.
 Heat and reduced daylength initiate flowering.
 Establish plantings early to avoid short stems.
 Direct seed - After your last frost date and when soil temperature is 65-70°F (18-21°C).
 Provide support.
 Row cover or insect netting helps prevent the spread of Aster Yellows Virus by leafhoppers.
 Pinching not required.

 LIGHT PREFERENCE: Sun.

 PLANT SPACING: 6-12".

 HARDINESS ZONES: Annual.

 HARVEST: Fresh: Outside ray florets begin to open.
 Place immediately in water.
 Dried: When blooms are fully open.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.